zingbretsen/todag/README.md

 Run `npm run installAll` which will run `npm install` in each of those locations.

-You also need to install the following packages globally:

-- `react-scripts`
-- `nodemon`

-You can run `npm i -g react-scripts nodemon`.

-If you get a permissions error try running with `sudo`.

 ### 2. Start the application

 Add the following information in a file called .env in the api/ directory.
 Change the values to match your Neo4j instance: